 Understand your food labels

-When shopping for humane eggs, pay careful attention to the labels.
+When shopping for eggs, pay careful attention to the labels.
 Here are a few quick tips for finding the right eggs:

 - Green light: best choices for welfare.